United States v. Throckmorton: Alexander v. Hagedorn

 The Texas Supreme Court's 1950 Alexander v.
 Hagedorn decision has been criticized by both its dissent and outside commentary as an unduly harsh and rigid application of Throckmorton, since it held as intrinsic fraud a false unsworn statement that had the effect of denying the defendant in the original lawsuit his day in court.
 It began when the petitioners, a married couple, swerved off a rural road into a ditch one night to avoid colliding with a mule that they testified later as one they recognized as being owned by respondent.
 Since it was a violation of local law to allow livestock to wander onto roads, they sued over the damage to their car and injuries to Mrs. Alexander.

 When the deputy sheriff served Hagedorn, an immigrant who could speak English but not read or write it, Hagedorn asked the deputy to tell him what the papers said.
 He then appeared at court on the designated day, only to find it was not in session.
 He asked the clerk when it would be, and the clerk asked Hagedorn if he had retained an attorney; Hagedorn answered that he had not.
 Hagedorn gave the clerk his address and asked the clerk to notify him when the case would be heard.

 Hagedorn did not hear from the court again.
-Seven months later he learned that his bank account had been garnished to satisfy a default judgement the Alexanders had obtained against four months earlier.
+Seven months later he learned that his bank account had been garnished to satisfy a default judgment the Alexanders had obtained against four months earlier.
 At that proceeding, the Alexanders had told the judge, unsworn that they knew the mule belonged to Hagedorn; in reality, it belonged to Hagedorn's son and they were aware of this at that time.
 Hagedorn then hired a lawyer and brought the action to set it aside, providing proof that his son owned the mule and prevailing both at trial and on appeal.
-The trial judge testified that had he known the mule's true ownership he would not have granted default judgement.
+The trial judge testified that had he known the mule's true ownership he would not have granted default judgment.